kkiningh/cs448h-project/Proposal.md

 This is a complicated optimization problem, and placement in practice is a difficult and time consuming step of hardware development.

-This project proposes to use methods from convext optimization to solve large placement problems quickly.
+This project proposes to use methods from convex optimization to solve large placement problems quickly.
 I plan to approximate the placement problem as convex problem (including constraints) over real valued placements and then use